WRTeam-in/common_app_doc/docs/GeneralSettings/advertisement/google-admob.md

 ![iOS App Setup Process](/img/googleads/googleads2.gif)

+## 2.1 App Validation

+App validation ensures that the AdMob SDK is correctly initialized in your app.
+The validation process differs depending on whether your app is **published** or **unpublished**.

+### 🔹 For Published Apps

+If your app is already live on the **Google Play Store** or **Apple App Store**:

+- AdMob will **automatically validate your app** once the SDK is integrated and users start using the app.
+- No manual steps are needed.
+- You can monitor the validation status in the [AdMob Console](https://apps.admob.com) under "Apps" > "App settings".

+> ✅ **Tip:** Make sure the app includes the correct App ID and Ad Unit IDs in the SDK initialization code.

+---

+### 🔹 For Unpublished Apps

+If your app is **not yet published**, you must trigger validation manually:

+1. **Complete SDK Integration:**
+   - Follow the integration steps for Android (using `AndroidManifest.xml`) or iOS (using `Info.plist`) as shown in Section 4.

+2. **Use a Real Device:**
+   - Install your app (debug or release) on a real physical device (not an emulator).
+   - Launch the app and keep it open for a few seconds.

+3. **Wait for Validation:**
+   - Google will detect that your app has initialized the AdMob SDK.
+   - App status in the AdMob dashboard should change from **"Not yet validated"** to **"Ready to serve ads"** within a few hours.

+4. **Verify in Console:**
+   - In the [AdMob Console](https://apps.admob.com), check your app status under "Apps".
+   - If validation is successful, you'll see a message like **"SDK detected"**.

+> 💡 **Important:** Use **test ads** during validation to avoid any policy violations.

 ## 3. Finding Your App IDs

 After registering your apps, you need to obtain the App IDs for both platforms.